bahyali/ddms_system/README.md

 # Dynamic Data Management System Workspace

-This repository contains everything required for the Zentio challenge implementation of the Dynamic Data Management System (DDMS).
+This repository contains everything required for the implementation of the Dynamic Data Management System (DDMS).
 The actual application code lives in a PNPM-based monorepo under `project/`, while supporting documentation and planning artifacts sit alongside it.

 ## Repository Layout
 - `project/` – Fastify API, Next.js web client, shared packages, tooling, and infrastructure.
 See `project/README.md` for in-depth instructions, scripts, and workspace details.